Meet the Band

 Diane Boulter

-Diane began playing at the age of 11 with the Foresters Youth Band, starting out on back row cornet.
-After a break during university, she returned to banding in 1984 when she joined Unity Brass – now known as Oddfellows Brass.
-She has played Tenor Horn with the band ever since, marking over 40 years of continuous membership.
+Diane began playing at the age of 11 with the Foresters Youth Band, starting out on the back row cornet and quickly discovering a lifelong love of banding.
+After a break during university, she returned to music in 1984 when she joined Unity Brass (now Oddfellows Brass) where she moved onto Tenor Horn and has stayed ever since.
+Over 40 years later, she's still there, proving that some commitments really do stand the test of time.

-Two highlights of Diane's banding career include coming 2nd at the National Finals at Wembley in 1986, and performing at the Royal Albert Hall in 1995 – both unforgettable milestones.
-It's been an incredible journey, and Diane is proud to still be part of the band's story after all these years.
+Two standout moments in Diane's banding journey include taking 2nd place at the National Finals at Wembley in 1986, and performing on the stage of the Royal Albert Hall in 1995, both unforgettable experiences that remain close to her heart.
+It's been quite a journey, and Diane is proud to still be part of the Oddfellows story after all these years

 Solo Euphonium